Quiet-Hunter/wargaming_test/README.md

 ## Features

 -   You can choose the order by pressing on "Value" column header.
 (Since I found the task a bit shady in explaining which order is supposed to be, I decided to implement this ability).
 -   If the scroller is at its maximum timestamp, the Update button appears on the screen.
-Pushing it allows you to receive actual data.
+Pressing it allows you to receive actual data.
 The button implemented to prevent unexpected API-call.
 User can decide by himself, does he want to refresh data or not.

 ## Performance and Improvements